publiclab/PublicLab.Editor/README.md

 To customize the @author and #tag autocompletes with your own suggestions, or with AJAX calls to your server, see the autocomplete example in `/examples/autocomplete.html`.

+The editor toolbar comes in two differnt formats.
+You can use a smaller version by using a `size` property in the constructor.
+Refer to example given in `/examples/comment.html`

 ## Server

-PublicLab.Editor expects a response from the server upon sending a request to `publishUrl` that is a URL which it will follow.
+PublicLab.Editor expects a response from the server upon sending a request to `destination` that is a URL which it will follow.

 ## Developers